 And wouldn't you know it?
 I've still been able to be creative and produce a flyer to show the location of the new premises.
 These have now been printed and I've been handing them out to the local shops and businesses as I introduce myself as well.

-I'm just a country girl from Suffolk living with my beautiful daughter, 3 guinea-pigs, 2 cats: EAP The Demonic Moggy
+I'm just a country girl from Suffolk living with my beautiful daughter, 2 guinea-pigs, 3 cats: EAP The Demonic Moggy, 'El Bandito' and 'Her Royal Highness Princess Pickle-Lily Fuzzy Britches' (yes that is her actual name).

 You can also find